kulmam92/digdag-plugin-mssql/README.md

 # digdag-plugin-mssql

 Digdag `mssql>` operator plugin to execute a query on MsSQL server.
-Created by converting https://github.com/hiroyuki-sato/digdag-plugin-mysql to mssql version.
+<br>Created by converting https://github.com/hiroyuki-sato/digdag-plugin-mysql to mssql version.

 **Warning**
 * You can't use GO in the sql file.
 If you need to use that or run complex query, you may call SQLCMD using sh operator like below example.